Aravinda Sametha Veera Raghava: Plot

-In Kadapa, Andhra Pradesh, a 30-year feud divides the villages of Kommaddi and Nallagudi, led by Narappa Reddy and Basi Reddy, respectively.
-The ongoing conflict has caused extensive suffering, especially for the families involved.
-The reason why this feud started is because 30 years ago Basi Reddy was playing cards with a villager from Kommaddi.
-When the villager won, Basi reddy refused to pay 5 rupees as part of the bet.
-The villager insulted him for being arrogant and Basi Reddy beheaded him as he got angry.
-Because of this, the feud started and both Basi Reddy and Narappa Reddy lost their fathers in this fight.
-30 years later, Narappa Reddy eagerly anticipates the return of his son, Veera Raghava Reddy, who has been in London for the past 12 years for his studies.
-However, on their way home from the railway station, they are ambushed by Basi Reddy's men, resulting in the deaths of Narappa Reddy and his brother-in-law.
-Raghava survives the attack and retaliates by killing Basi Reddy's men and stabbing Basi Reddy in the neck, leaving him presumed dead.
+In Rayalaseema, Andhra Pradesh, a brutal 30-year feud divides the neighbouring villages of Kommaddi and Nallagudi, led by Narappa Reddy and Basi Reddy, respectively.
+The conflict originated over a petty gambling dispute when Basi Reddy refused to pay a ₹5 bet to a resident of Kommaddi and beheaded him after being humiliated.
+The resulting retaliatory cycle costs both Narappa Reddy and Basi Reddy their fathers and brings endless suffering to both factions.

+In the present, Narappa Reddy eagerly awaits the return of his son, Veera Raghava Reddy, who has spent twelve years studying in London.
+However, while traveling from the railway station, they are ambushed by Basi Reddy's men, resulting in the deaths of Narappa Reddy and his brother-in-law.
+A vengeful Raghava retaliates, killing Basi Reddy's henchmen and stabbing Basi Reddy in the neck, leaving him presumed dead.
+Devastated by his loss, Raghava brings the bodies home.

-Raghava returns home with his father's and uncle's bodies, leaving his family devastated.
-His grandmother, Jeji, and his henchman's wife, Nagamani, help him reconsider the cycle of violence, leading him to leave for Hyderabad in hopes that his absence will reduce hostilities between the villages.
-In Hyderabad, Raghava befriends Neelambari, a mechanic, and rescues Aravinda, the daughter of lawyer Saradhi, from goons who hold a grudge against her father.
-When Neelambari is arrested for unknowingly carrying Raghava’s gun, Raghava seeks Saradhi's help to secure his release.
-Saradhi agrees to help if Raghava will protect his daughters, Aravinda and Sunanda, from the threats against them.
-Raghava agrees and soon bonds with Aravinda's younger sister, though Aravinda initially keeps her distance.
+Raghava's grandmother, Jeji, and Nagamani, a henchman's wife, urge him to break the cycle of violence.
+Heeding their advice, Raghava relocates to Hyderabad, hoping that his absence will cool the tempers between the villages.
+In the city, he befriends Neelambari, a mechanic, and rescues Aravinda, an Anthropology student and the daughter of a prominent lawyer named Saradhi, from goons targeting her father.
+When Neelambari is mistakenly apprehended by the police for carrying Raghava's gun, Saradhi agrees to secure his release on the condition that Raghava protects his daughters, Aravinda and Sunanda.
+Raghava accepts and grows close to the family, while Aravinda initially remains distant.
+However, she befriends him and inadvertently solves his predicament regarding eradicating factionalism in his hometown.